Space Shuttle Solid Rocket Booster: Overview

 Primary elements of each booster were the motor (including case, propellant, igniter, and nozzle), structure, separation systems, operational flight instrumentation, recovery avionics, pyrotechnics, deceleration system, thrust vector control system, and range safety destruct system.

 While the terms solid rocket motor and solid rocket booster are often used interchangeably, in technical use they have specific meanings.
 The term solid rocket motor applied to the propellant, case, igniter and nozzle.
 Solid rocket booster applied to the entire rocket assembly, which included the rocket motor as well as the recovery parachutes, electronic instrumentation, separation rockets, range safety destruct system, and thrust vector control.

 Each booster was attached to the external tank at the SRB's aft frame by two lateral sway braces and a diagonal attachment.
 The forward end of each SRB was attached to the external tank at the forward end of the SRB's forward skirt.
-On the launch pad, each booster also was attached to the mobile launcher platform at the aft skirt by four frangible nuts that were severed at liftoff.
+On the launch pad, each booster also was attached to the mobile launcher platform at the aft skirt by four holddown studs, with frangible nuts that were severed at liftoff.

 The boosters were composed of seven individually manufactured steel segments.
 These were assembled in pairs by the manufacturer and then shipped to Kennedy Space Center by rail for final assembly.
 The segments were fixed together using circumferential tang, clevis, and clevis pin fastening, and sealed with O-rings (originally two, changed to three after the Challenger Disaster in 1986) and heat-resistant putty.

 Components

 Hold-down posts

 Each solid rocket booster had four hold-down posts that fit into corresponding support posts on the mobile launcher platform.
-Hold-down bolts held the SRB and launcher platform posts together.
-Each bolt had a nut at each end, the top one being a frangible nut.
-The top nut contained two NASA standard detonators (NSDs), which were ignited at solid rocket motor ignition commands.
+Hold-down studs held the SRB and launcher platform posts together.
+Each stud had a nut at each end, the top one being a frangible nut.
+The top nut contained two explosive charges initiated by NASA standard detonators (NSDs), which were ignited at solid rocket motor ignition commands.

-When the two NSDs were ignited at each hold down, the hold-down bolt traveled downward because of the release of tension in the bolt (pretensioned before launch), NSD gas pressure and gravity.
-The bolt was stopped by the stud deceleration stand, which contained sand.
-The SRB bolt was 28 in long and 3.5 in in diameter.
-The frangible nut was captured in a blast container.
+When the two NSDs were ignited at each hold down, the frangible nut fractured, releasing the hold-down stud.
+The stud traveled downward because of the release of tension in the stud (pretensioned before launch), NSD gas pressure and gravity.
+The stud was stopped by the stud deceleration stand, which contained sand.
+The hold-down stud was 28 in long and 3.5 in in diameter.
+The frangible nut was captured in a blast container mounted on the aft skirt of the SRB.

 The solid rocket motor ignition commands were issued by the orbiter's computers through the master events controllers to the hold-down pyrotechnic initiator controllers (PICs) on the mobile launcher platform.
 They provided the ignition to the hold-down NSDs.
 The launch processing system monitored the SRB hold-down PICs for low voltage during the last 16 seconds before launch.
 PIC low voltage would initiate a launch hold.